jjasghar/chef-google-compute/README.md

   Required.
 The type of configuration.
 The default and only option is ONE_TO_ONE_NAT.

+* `network_interfaces[]/alias_ip_ranges`
+  An array of alias IP ranges for this network interface.
+Can only be specified for network interfaces on subnet-mode networks.

+* `network_interfaces[]/alias_ip_ranges[]/ip_cidr_range`
+  The IP CIDR range represented by this alias IP range.
+  This IP CIDR range must belong to the specified subnetwork and cannot contain IP addresses reserved by system or used by other network interfaces.
+This range may be a single IP address (e.g. 10.2.3.4), a netmask (e.g. /24) or a CIDR format string (e.g. 10.1.2.0/24).

+* `network_interfaces[]/alias_ip_ranges[]/subnetwork_range_name`
+  Optional subnetwork secondary range name specifying the secondary range from which to allocate the IP CIDR range for this alias IP range.
+If left unspecified, the primary range of the subnetwork will be used.

 * `network_interfaces[]/name`
   Output only.
 The name of the network interface, generated by the server.
 For network devices, these are eth0, eth1, etc

 * `network_interfaces[]/network`
   A reference to Network resource

 * `network_interfaces[]/network_ip`
   An IPv4 internal network address to assign to the instance for this network interface.
 If not specified by the user, an unused internal IP is assigned by the system.

 * `network_interfaces[]/subnetwork`
-  The URL of the Subnetwork resource for this instance.
-If the network resource is in legacy mode, do not provide this property.
-If the network is in auto subnet mode, providing the subnetwork is optional.
-If the network is in custom subnet mode, then this field should be specified.
+  A reference to Subnetwork resource

 * `scheduling` -
   Sets the scheduling options for this instance.